yaquawa/laravel-email-reset/readme.md

 }
 ```

-After the user clicked the verification link, by default the user will be redirected to the root of your app url.
+After the user clicked the verification link, by default, the user will be redirected to the root of your app URL.
-You can change this behavior by modify the published controller.
+You can change this behavior by overriding the methods of the published controller `ResetEmailController`.

 ```php
 namespace App\Http\Controllers\Auth;